gicentre/litvis/examples/lunarEclipse.md

 ^^^elm v=[(eclipse Square orthographic 0 -15 False ),(eclipse Square stereographic 40 -30 False),(eclipse Square transverseMercator 0 -15 False )]^^^

-And here is the effect of rotating the centre of a sterographic projection by 0, 20 and 40 degrees of longitude:
+And here is the effect of rotating the centre of a stereographic projection by 0, 20 and 40 degrees of longitude:

 ^^^elm v=[(eclipse Square stereographic 0 0 False),(eclipse Square stereographic 20 0 False),(eclipse Square stereographic 40 0 False)]^^^